Staff & Contact

 Vince and his wife Keziah, a pre-school teacher, live in Albany park with their two boys, and two housemates.
 He likes to spend his free time slowly sipping coffee, listening to podcasts, using productivity apps (and telling others about them), and playing drums or guitar.

 Kyle is a graduate of North Park University with a BA in Biblical and Theological studies, and of Trinity International University with a Masters of Divinity and focus in Cross-Cultural Ministry.
 He grew up in two different worlds - he is the son of a Vineyard pastor, but his schooling and social life were informed primarily by the largely secular and liberal-leaning environment of his hometown Evanston, Illinois.
 As a result, Kyle from a young age longed to build bridges between the depth and meaning he found in his experience of faith and the perspectives and richness he found in the wider culture of the Chicagoland area.

 In 2004, Kyle moved to Australia for a Pastoral Internship, which began a 5 year process of wrestling with how to reconcile the two worlds he grew up in -- examining at every turn culture's role in why some people find faith to be a viable option but many people don't.
 Eventually ending up teaching English in Korea, Kyle felt God encouraging him to try and tear down many of the cultural barriers to faith.
 It became clear to him that church itself was the best place to break down these barriers, so in 2011 Kyle altered his career path by enrolling in seminary at Trinity, and began dreaming with Vince about a church that could connect the faith he loves and the wider culture with which he identifies.

 Kyle also works for a before-school program in Evanston.
-He and his wife Michelle, an occupational therapist, live in Lincoln Square with their son.
+He and his wife Michelle, an occupational therapist, live in Lincoln Square with their son and daughter.
 He loves all things sports, so if you find yourself in small talk with Kyle, you can always ask about the Bears.